joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/using-native-json-functionality/index.md

 In this function, `k` is a key, and `v` is the value of `k`.
 Like `stringify()`, `parse()` traverses the JSON key-value pairs and applies the `reviver` function—if one exists—to each pair.
-A potential problem is the fact that the JSON class does not output an object’s ActionScript class name.
+A potential problem is the fact that the JSON class does not output an object's ActionScript class name.
 Thus, it can be challenging to know which type of object to revive.
 This problem can be especially troublesome when objects are nested.
 In designing `toJSON()`, `replacer`, and `reviver` functions, you can devise ways to identify the